-12 In step 11, we learned that as high energy electrons passed down the chain of protein acceptors, energy was used to move H+ ions into the intermembranous space.
+12 In step 11, we learned that as high energy electrons passed down the chain of protein acceptors, energy was used move H+ ions into the intermembranous space.
 This generates a proton gradient.
-This means that there will be a higher concentration of protons in the intermembranous space than there is inside the mitochondrial matrix.
+This means that there will be a highe concentration of protons in the intermembranous space than there is inside the mitochondrial matrix.
 This proton gradient represents "potential energy" because the protons will try to flow down their gradient if a passageway opens and allows such movement.

 Step 12 represents the idea sometimes referred to as chemiosmosis.
 This is a term that refers to the fact that protons tend to flow down their gradient through a selective protein channel.
-This protein channel, called ATP-Synthase is a very intricate and specialized molecular machine.
+This protein channel, called ATP-Synthase is a veri intricate and specialized molecular machine.
 This protein literally turns as the protons come through it and this kinetic energy is used to bring ADP and inorganic phosphate together so that ATP is created.
 The synthesis of ATP through chemiosmosis is referred to as Oxidative Phosphorylation.

 While glycolysis gives us 2 ATP per glucose molecule, the electron transport chain gives us approximately 34 ATP per glucose molecule.
 We say "approximately" because it is difficult to say exactly how many ATP we get.
-This is because some ATP is used to shuttle molecules in and out of the mitochondria and there is likely some "leaking" that occurs when protons from the intermembranous space accidentally escape by some other way than through the ATP synthase enzyme complex.
+This is because some ATP is used to shuttle molecules in and out of the mitochondria and there is likely some "leaking" that occurs when protons from the intermembranous space accidentally escape by some other way than through the ATP synthas enzyme complex.
 However, it is generally accepted that aerobic metabolism yield between 18 and 19 times more ATP than anaerobic metabolism.
-From a thermodynamic perspective 686 kcal of energy are released and 432 kcal of that energy are captured in ATP.
-Showing an efficiency of 63% energy while the rest (37%) is lost as heat.
+It is a good thing that our cells have mitochondria!